 If you are already attending counseling services, or have made an appointment, you may find it helpful to bring a copy of the screening report with you to your session.
 The screening tool is available to help identify areas of concern such as depression, anxiety, eating disorders, bipolar disorder, post traumatic stress disorder (PTSD), and alcohol issues.

 The Tennessee Tech University Counseling Center in Cookeville, Tenn., received a three-year $278,466 campus suicide prevention grant from the Substance Abuse and Mental Health Services Administration (SAMSHA) Division of the U.S. Department of Health and Human Services.
 This funding will go toward initiating the “#hopestrongeagles” Suicide Prevention Program.
 The Suicide Prevention Program will be available to any TTU student who needs the program’s services, and was developed by Christina Mick, Ed.D.,Assistant Director of Clinical Services at the Counseling Center.
 Dr. Mick worked diligently with the assistance of the TTU Office of Research to acquire the funding for this very competitive grant.
 The program officially kicked off October 1, 2015 on the TTU campus.
-The Grant ends on September 30, 2018, but the program is continuing.
+The Grant ended on September 30, 2018, but the program is continuing.